 In connection with the IPO, the Company granted the underwriters warrants to purchase up to 312,500 shares of Company common stock at an exercise price of \$5.00 per share, which amount is 125% of the initial public offering price.
-The warrants have a five-year term and are not exercisable prior to January 9, 2022.
-All of the warrants were outstanding at March 31, 2022.
-The Company accounts for the warrants as a component of stockholders' equity.
+The warrants have a five-year term and became exercisable on January 9, 2022.
+All of the warrants were outstanding at March 31, 2023, and December 31, 2022.
+The Company accounts for these warrants as a component of stockholders' equity.